globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 Receipt
 -------
-``Whistleblowers`` access their ``Reports`` by using a ``Receipt``, which is a randomly generated 16 digits sequence created by the Backend when the Report is first submitted.
-The reason of this format of 16 digits is that it resembles a standard phone number, making it easier for the whistleblower to conceal the receipt of their submission and give them plausible deniability on what is the significance of such digits.
+``Whistleblowers`` access their ``Reports`` by using a anonymous ``Receipts``, which are random generated 16 digits sequences created by the Backend when the Report is first submitted.
+The reason of this format of 16 digits is that it resembles a standard phone number, making it easier for the whistleblowers to conceal their receipts.

 Password Security
 =================